i2p-zero/i2p-zero/README.md

 Press Ctrl-C to gracefully shut down the router (or send the SIGINT signal to the process).
 ```

-## Check that the I2P router is running and that it is listening for SAM connections

-`fuser 7656/tcp`

 ## Tunnel control

 Note that it may take a short while for new tunnels to be set up.

 Call the `dist/linux/router/bin/tunnel-control.sh` script as follows to create and destroy tunnels:

 #### Get the router reachability status.
-Returns a string such as "Testing", "Tirewalled", "Running", "Error"
+Returns a string such as "Testing", "Firewalled", "Running", "Error"

 `tunnel-control.sh router.reachability`